matty-kun/DevLift/memory-bank/activeContext.md

 The background is pure black with various gray tones for cards and other UI elements.

+### Project Discovery Approach
+For the Projects page, we've implemented:
+- Server-side filtering (simulated for now) for optimal performance
+- Client-side search for immediate feedback
+- Pagination to prevent overwhelming the UI with too many projects
+- Responsive grid layout that adapts to different screen sizes

 ### Communication Strategy
 For the MVP, we're focusing on external communication rather than building a messaging system.
 Users will be directed to external platforms (email, Slack, etc.) for communication.

 ## Next Steps

 ### Immediate Tasks
-1. Complete the Projects page for browsing available projects
+1. ~~Complete the Projects page for browsing available projects~~ ✅
 2. Implement project creation flow for founders
 3. Create the project application system for students
 4. Add form validation and error handling to all forms
-5. Implement protected routes for authenticated users
+5. ~~Implement protected routes for authenticated users~~ ✅

 ### Upcoming Features
-1. Project search and filtering
+1. ~~Project search and filtering~~ ✅
 2. Enhanced user profiles with portfolio showcases
 3. Application tracking for both students and founders
 4. Skill matching algorithm for project recommendations